-As of 2/14/2022, the SAHS no longer requires masks for volunteers regardless of vaccination status until further notice, but it is strongly suggested.
+The SAHS no longer requires masks for volunteers regardless of vaccination status until further notice, but it is strongly suggested.
 Proof of vaccination is optional.
-Social distancing and temperature screenings for employees and volunteers also continues to be strongly suggested.
+Social distancing and temperature screenings for employees and volunteers also continue to be strongly suggested.
+Volunteers should recognize the risks associated with participating in activities and understand that the San Antonio Humane Society in no way warrants that COVID-19 infection or other illness will not occur through participation in our programs or accessing our facilities.